Sope (food): Huarache

 The most common variation is the huarache, which is prepared in almost the same manner.
 However, the huarache normally is two or three times as large as a sope and has a characteristic oblong shape.
 Huaraches are usually topped with rib, chicken, or beefsteak meat.
 The name huarache is derived from the shape of the masa, similar to the popular sandals.
 Toppings for the huarache include beans, cheese, lettuce, sour cream, ground beef, and salsa.

 Tlacoyo

 The tlacoyo is a completely different traditional Mexican dish which must not be confused with a sope, but in some regions has started to be used in a similar way, as a base on top of which are placed the same ingredients used for sopes.
-A tlacoyo is an oval fried or toasted cake made of masa, torpedo-shaped and a lot fatter, since it is filled with beans or cheese.
+A tlacoyo is an oval fried or toasted cake made of masa, torpedo-shaped and much fatter, since it is filled with beans or cheese.

 Since it is similar in shape to a huarache (but smaller), and is made of the same corn as the sope and is even thicker (so it has more resistance to humid foods), Mexican street vendors decided to sell it adding toppings on it, as an alternative to the sope.
-However, the traditional tlacoyo it is supposed to be consumed without any toppings on it, and this form is mostly found as street food.
+However, the traditional tlacoyo is supposed to be consumed without any toppings on it, and this form is mostly found as street food.